 Think about how many times someone gets into your car or truck.
 Each time they bring along a little bit of the outside dirt, mud, sand, tar or gravel with them on their feet or shoes.
 Now think about that cup of coffee you spilled or the Hawaiian Punch stain from a juice box or the Chinese food containers that leaked or the potted plant that turned over when you took a corner too quickly.
-All of that mess landed on your car mats.
+All of that mess landed on your seats or car mats.
 Might be time to give them a good cleaning.

 How to Clean Different Types of Car Mats

 The first step in cleaning any type of car mat or trunk mat is to remove it from the vehicle.
 It's much easier to tackle any stains and clean the mats if you're not contorting yourself inside the vehicle.
 Plus you don't need potentially slippery cleaning products around the gas, clutch, and brake pedals or extra moisture inside the car.
 While you have them out, give the interior carpeting a good vacuuming.
 If you don't have a vacuum, a lint roller like the Evercare Mega Lint Roller with a 42-inch extendable handle works great to trap dirt and pet hair.